 Bioeconomy in Action (Infographic in English)

-Visualizes how the portfolio enterprises benefit both forest conservation and community well-being.
+Shows how Indigenous-led enterprises benefit both forest conservation and community well-being.

 Project at a Glance (Infographic in Spanish)